vsoch/gridtest/paper/paper.md

 and easy to interact with from the command line or Python interpreter.
 Grids can be used with tests that can further be parameterized and configured to collect metrics for each case run.
-Both grid and test specifications are stored in a simple yaml configuration that the library helps to generate, and features include interactive debugging, interactive report generation, and provided metrics (Python decorators) that can assist with research.
+Both grid and test specifications are stored in a simple YAML configuration that the library helps to generate, and features include interactive debugging, interactive report generation, and provided metrics (Python decorators) that can assist with research.